typestack/class-transformer/README.md

 ```

 In this code you can use `users[0].id`, you can also use `users[0].firstName` and `users[0].lastName`.
-However you cannot use `users[0].getName()` or `users[0].isAdult()` because "users" actually is
+However, you cannot use `users[0].getName()` or `users[0].isAdult()` because "users" actually is
 array of plain javascript objects, not instances of User object.
 You actually lied to compiler when you said that its `users: User[]`.

-So what to do?
+So, what to do?
 How to make a `users` array of instances of `User` objects instead of plain javascript objects?
-Solution is to create new instances of User object and manually copy all properties to new objects.
+The solution is to create new instances of User object and manually copy all properties to new objects.
 But things may go wrong very fast once you have a more complex object hierarchy.

 Alternatives?
 Yes, you can use class-transformer.
 Purpose of this library is to help you to map your plain javascript